How a Tiny Spark Can Ignite Student Writing

 As we’ve regularly used quick writes in classrooms the past few years, I’ve noticed some distinct benefits for our students in addition to building writing skills.
 Quick writes:

-► Boost the volume of low stakes writing for our students.
+► Boost the volume of low stakes writing.
 You only get better at something by doing it – a lot.
 Many of our students fall into the category of reluctant writers because they don’t have confidence or don’t make a personal connection with the writing they do for grades.
 I believe if we lower the stakes we can invite greater risk-taking and then a greater volume of writing occurs.
 When students begin to believe “Oh, I can do that,” they do it.

 ► Develop valuable “soft skills” beyond literacy.
 Literacy development is critically important to my students, but I believe supporting their development as human beings is an even higher priority.
 Quick writes that encourage critical thinking, creativity, communication, empathy, understanding, mindfulness, and even collaboration will bolster both on the page and off the page skills.